sbradshaw/serverless-auction/README.md

 # Serverless Auction

-Implementation of an online auction application using AWS and Serverless Framework with TypeScript.
+Implementation of an online auction service using AWS and Serverless Framework with TypeScript.

 ## Code style